 Some expressed concerns about cumbersome checks and balances built into the system.

 "The community is being shortchanged by a convoluted bureaucratic process.
 We want a way to efficiently and fairly get to the truth.
-This is an inefficient process," said Jesse Sekhon,
+This is an inefficient process," said Jesse Sekhon, president of the BART Police Officers Association.

 Under the proposal, if the auditor and the civilian board agree, the two entities then submit their recommendations to the BART police chief.
 If the chief disagrees, he can appeal to the general manager.
 If the auditor and civilian board disagree with the general manager's decision, it would require a two-thirds vote of the civilian oversight board and a two-thirds vote of the BART board of directors to overrule the decision.